 Fake Airline Ads – Airfares

 Traveling has never been cheaper by the day so why not take advantage and fly for free?
 We all know about these cheap airfare deals that pop up every few weeks.
 And yet, most of them turn out to be fraudulent.
-There are countless websites promising discounts on every sort of travel service but only a small number deliver what they promise.
+There are countless websites see promising discounts news on every sort of travel service but only a small number deliver what they promise.
 The trick to spotting a scam website is to determine which ones actually provide legitimate services.

 Here are some common red flags: